 ✈️ Need a transfer from Tallinn Airport to Tallinn’s city center?
 If you’re not renting a car and staying in Tallinn, book a private transfer to your hotel or vacation rental.

 The Rummu Underwater Prison is a prime diving location due to the great visibility of the natural groundwater.
 Divers enjoy exploring the sunken ruins and watching for wildlife, like frogs and fish.
 In the summer, locals turn it into an adventurous beach destination.

 Rummu Prison Travel Tips

-While touring this part of Estonia, we witnessed a lot of military activity.
-There were tanks on the road, helicopters circling overhead, and fighter jets whizzing by.
-We learned that Ämari Air Base is located near the Underwater Prison.
-This is an active NATO base that carries out Baltic Air Policing patrols.
+While touring this part of Estonia near Rummu, we witnessed a lot of military activity.
+For example, there were tanks on the road, helicopters circling overhead, and fighter jets whizzing by.
+Also, we learned that Ämari Air Base is located near the Underwater Prison.
+Furthermore, this is an active NATO base that carries out Baltic Air Policing patrols.